harmonylang/harmony-gui/README.md

 Please report on Ed any error you find with Harmony-GUI.
 Also feel free to give any feedback!

-## Installlation
+## Installation
 Harmony-GUI currently supports Python __3.7-3.9__ only.
 Before installing Harmony-GUI, you must have one of those versions installed on your machine.

-Harmony-GUI depends on the latest version of Harmony, which Harmony-GUI will automaticallly install.
+Harmony-GUI depends on the latest version of Harmony, which Harmony-GUI will automatically install.

 If running `python3 --version` in your terminal gives version 3.7-3.9, you can install Harmony-GUI by running: